jigth/anime-list-app/README.md

 * Show the current ammount of displayed animes (look at the right corner of the header/navbar)

+## Installation

+You must run two servers to use this app (one for the backend, one for the frontend/client), and you also need access to a MongoDB server.

+Note that the symbol '$' will be used to denote the command prompt of your terminal emulator.

+### Frontend/Client

+1. Install the dependencies

+> $ cd client
+> $ npm i

+2. Set the environment variables by copying .env\_sample file to a file called .env, and then editing it with the correct values

+> $ cp .env\_sample .env

+Then set the value of the variable "REACT\_APP\_API\_URL" to the URL of the server, for example:

+REACT\_APP\_API\_URL=http://localhost:4550

+3. Run the app.

+> $ npm start

+4. Have fun!

+### Backend

+1. Install the dependencies

+> $ cd client
+> $ npm i

+2. Set the environment variables by copying .env\_sample file to a file called .env, and then editing it with the correct values

+> $ cp .env\_sample .env

+Do the same thing as before, set the environment variables correctly in the ".env" file, for example:

+PORT=4450
+DATABASE\_URI=mongodb://localhost/animes-db

+3. Run the app.

+> $ npm start

+4. Have fun!

 ## What you could do with it.

 * Use it to organize your own list of animes _If you know how to run it_ (or whatever you want: Books, Series, Cook Ingredients?)